neroden/timetable_kit/timetable_kit/README.rst

 Amtrak GTFS file and the Amtrak stations database.
 This is done in the amtrak/ folder (see the file amtrak/README.rst in that folder).

-You will also need to write a tt-spec file, and an associated tt-aux file.

-tt-spec-documentation.rst contains documentation on the tt-spec format and future plans for it, and on the tt-aux format.
+You will also need to write a tt-spec: this consists of a CSV file and a JSON file each in a special format. tt-spec-documentation.rst contains documentation on the tt-spec format and future plans for it.

 find_trains.py gets all the trains from one station to another station (one way). get_station_list.py gets all the stations served by a particular train (in order).